EquipmentShare Carta Cross

 EquipmentShare is a digitally native rental business that recently raised Series D financing to continue building connectivity for the construction industry.
 The company is growing fast—and retaining, rewarding and attracting top talent is crucial to maintain their pace.
 In September 2021, EquipmentShare held its first Carta Cross1 auction, which returned millions of dollars in value to early employees and investors.

-- EquipmentShare is the first issuer to transact a Carta Cross on the CartaX platform, outside of Carta, Inc.
+- EquipmentShare is the first company to launch a Carta Cross on the CartaX platform, outside of Carta, Inc.

 - CartaX gave EquipmentShare broad visibility to a diverse set of investors, including venture capital firms, hedge funds, family offices, and direct secondary funds.